fenago/ml-bootcamp/lab-05-deploy-models/README.md

-# Chapter 5.
+# Lab 5.
 Deployment

 ## Preparation

-If you don't have the model from the previous chapter, run `05-deploy.ipynb` to generate the pickle file.
+If you don't have the model from the previous lab, run `05-deploy.ipynb` to generate the pickle file.

 ## Running without Docker